 Imagine a world where the CFL had expanded south of the border.
-Imagine that in that world the CFL actually considered putting a team in a city with an existing NFL team.
-Imagine they were going to place them in a fabled stadium where that NFL team and a National Championship college team had played out some of their glory days.
-Now stop trying to imagine it because it really – nearly – happened.
-It may sound improbable but that doesn’t make it any the less true or fascinating.
+Now imagine that in that world the CFL actually considered putting a team in a city with an existing NFL team.
+Imagine they were going to place them in a fabled stadium.
+Where that NFL team and a National Championship college team had played out some of their glory days.
+Now stop trying to imagine it.
+Because it really – nearly – happened.
+It may sound improbable.
+But that doesn’t make it any the less true or fascinating.

-After the 95 season the Browns moved to Baltimore and the Ravens were born.
+After the 95 season the Browns moved to Baltimore.
+And the NFL’s Baltimore Ravens were born.
 It was seen as prudent to move much of the Stallions roster north to the newly re-formed Montreal Alouettes.
 No matter how successful a CFL expansion team the Stallions had been they did not want to compete directly with an NFL team.

 During 1995, an investment group announced their intention to pursue an expansion franchise to begin play in the CFL in 1996.
 They had originally sought to relocate the defunct Las Vegas Posse franchise.
 At the same time the name Miami Manatees was officially submitted to the CFL.

-Although previously stating that an expansion franchise would be preferred, the Miami ownership group sought to purchase the Las Vegas Posse after a series of deals to relocate to LA and Mississippi came to nothing.
-The cost of buying the Las Vegas franchise was estimated at $1.45 million as opposed to a $3 million expansion fee.
+Although previously stating that an expansion franchise would be preferred, the Miami ownership group sought to purchase the Las Vegas Posse.
+This after a series of deals to relocate to LA and Mississippi came to nothing.
+The cost of buying the Las Vegas franchise was estimated at $1.45 million.
+As opposed to a $3 million expansion fee.

-Following an exhibition at the Orange Bowl between the above mentioned Stallions and the Birmingham Barracudas drew an announced 20,250 spectators, the ownership group returned to attempts to relocate the Las Vegas franchise.
+An exhibition at the Orange Bowl between the above mentioned Stallions and the Birmingham Barracudas drew an announced 20,250 spectators.
+After which the ownership group returned to attempts to relocate the Las Vegas franchise.
 Apparently the team needed to sell 20,000 to 25,000 tickets per game to be a viable business proposition.